 The following reforms came into force in July 1992:

-The Federal Office took on the review of impediments to deportation in accordance with section 53 of the Foreigners Act, as well as issuing the notification announcing deportation.
+The Federal Office took on the review of impediments to deportation in accordance with section 53 of the Aliens Act (Ausländergesetz), as well as issuing the deportation notice.
 Prior to that, this task had been carried out by the competent immigration authority after it had received the decision on the asylum application from the Federal Office.

 All asylum applicants were now fingerprinted and photographed.
 Previously, this was only customary when there was doubt as to their identity.

 The deadline for lodging an action was reduced from one month to two weeks (section 74 subs.
 1 of the Asylum Procedure Act).

 In the decision "manifestly unfounded", the deadline for actions and emergency applications was now one week (section 36 in conjunction with section 74 of the Asylum Procedure Act).

 Admission of an appeal on points of fact and law by the Higher Administrative Court and reduction of the deadline for applications from one month to two weeks (section 78 of the Asylum Procedure Act)